NoamFav/frisian-draught/README.md

    mvn clean javafx:run
    ```

+Enjoy the game in no time! 🌈

 ---

-## 🎉 Running the Game
+## 🎮 How to Play

-### 💻 Using Jpackage (Recommended for Standalone Use)
+### 💻 Package for Standalone Use

-Easily package the game for your OS and enjoy Frisian Draughts as a standalone application.

-**For Windows:**
+Easily create an installer and play Frisian Draughts natively on your system.

+**Windows:**
 ```bash
 mvn clean package -Djpackage.type=exe
 ```

-**For macOS:**
+**macOS:**
 ```bash
 mvn clean package -Djpackage.type=dmg
 ```

-**For Linux:**
+**Linux:**
 ```bash
 mvn clean package -Djpackage.type=deb mvn clean package -Djpackage.type=rpm
 ```

-The game will be installed in your system's Applications folder, and save files will be stored under `FrisianDraughtsExports` in your home directory.

----
+Your game will be installed with a simple click! 💾

 ### 📚 Running in an IDE

-You can also run the game from your favorite IDE (IntelliJ IDEA, Eclipse, etc.) by executing the `Launcher` class.
+You can also run the game from your favorite IDE (IntelliJ IDEA, Eclipse, etc.) by executing the `Launcher` class to jump straight into the action! 💪

 ---

-## 📺 Game Features
+## 📺 Key Features

-- **Intuitive UI:**
-  - Elegant board design with responsive move tracking.
-  - Easy-to-navigate menus and fluid animations.
-  - Light and dark mode themes.
+- 🌈 **Beautiful UI:** Light/Dark mode themes for an enhanced experience.

-- **Dynamic Sound Effects:**
+- 🎤 **Dynamic Sound Effects:** Immerse yourself with exciting audio.
-  - Enjoy immersive audio feedback for every move.
-  - Background music with adjustable volume settings.

-- **Advanced AI:**
+- 🤖 **Advanced AI:** Choose different bot types or watch bots battle it out!
-  - Play against different AI difficulty levels.
-  - **Bot vs Bot mode**, with the ability to pick your preferred bot.

-- **Multiplayer Mode (Proof of Concept):**
-  - A functional prototype of online multiplayer (not production-ready).

-- **Tutorial Mode:**
-  - A step-by-step tutorial with **5 introductory lessons** to learn the game.
+- 👥 **Multiplayer Mode:** A proof-of-concept multiplayer experience to test your skills online.
+- 🎓 **Interactive Tutorials:** Five detailed lessons to master the game mechanics.
+- 🏡 **Customization:** Adjustable sound settings, theme preferences, and board styles.

 ---

-## 🛠️ Future Improvements
+## 🛠️ Planned Features

-We are working on exciting new features, including:
+The Frisian Draughts project is constantly evolving!
+Upcoming features include:

-- 🎮 **Enhanced Multiplayer Mode** – Fully functional with online matchmaking.
+- 💪 Fully functional multiplayer with online matchmaking.
+- 🎮 Live Watch Mode to spectate ongoing games.
-- 👨‍🎨 **Visual Enhancements** – Additional animations and effects.
+- 💨 Additional animations and visual enhancements.
-- 🎤 **Live Watch Mode** – Spectate live games.
-- 🌟 **Extended Tutorial** – More in-depth lessons to master strategies.
+- 🌀 Enhanced AI for tougher single-player challenges.
+- 🎉 Expanded tutorial modes for a better learning experience.

 ---

-## 📚 Frisian Draughts Rules
+## 🌟 Game Rules

 **1. Board Setup:**
-  - Played on a **10x10 board** using dark squares only.
+  - Played on a **10x10 board**, dark squares only.
   - Each player starts with **20 pieces**, and white moves first.

-**2. Basic Moves:**
+**2. Moves:**
   - Pawns move diagonally forward one square.
-  - Kings move diagonally or orthogonally any number of squares.
+  - Kings move diagonally or orthogonally across multiple squares.

 **3. Capturing:**
-  - Capturing is **mandatory**, prioritizing the largest number of opponent pieces.
-  - Kings can capture horizontally, vertically, and diagonally.
+  - Mandatory captures with multi-jump sequences.

 **4. Win Conditions:**
-  - The game ends when a player has no legal moves or no pieces left.
-  - A draw is possible after repetition or mutual agreement.
+  - Win by eliminating all opponent pieces or blocking their moves.

+**5. Special Rules:**
+  - King promotion occurs upon reaching the opponent's back row.
+  - Capture priority is given to moves with the highest piece value.

 ---